23W-GBAC/prity_Blogposts/blog1.md

+# Problem and Context

-The problem context of this automation script revolves around monitoring the price of a product on eBay and notifying the user if the price falls below a certain threshold.
+The problem and context of this automation script revolves around monitoring the price of a product on eBay and notifying the user if the price falls below a certain threshold.

 ### Monitoring eBay Product Price: